asjadnaqvi/stata-circlepack/README.md

 ## Syntax

-The syntax for v1.1 is as follows:
+The syntax for the latest version is as follows:

 ```
 circlepack numvar [if] [in], by(variables (min=1, max=3))